HALFWAY CHECK POINT

 Spice of Life:

-Other than that, it’s business as usual and hopefully I’ll be back in a few weeks with progress made!
+Other than that, it’s business as usual and hopefully I’ll be back in a few weeks with some progress made!

 Have any questions or comments?
 Feel free to reach out in the comments below!